 Everyone should find a list of recommended websites (links) and a Miscellaneous Menu in the Footer.

 If you want to know where to start, try “Walking On Oil”.
+It’s relatively short.
+And my pastor liked it.
 “The Three Little Pigs” is one of my favorite tales.
 Another good tale is “The Fifth Commandment”.
 The essay “Commercialized Christmas: It’s Not What You Think!” is also a good place to begin.